GiuseppeBong/Construpiscinas-case-study/README.md

 The app was built and shipped on Vercel first, then moved to Cloudflare Workers using OpenNext (@opennextjs/cloudflare with Wrangler).
 The project keeps the standard Next.js scripts alongside a separate set for the Workers build, preview and deploy, so both paths stay runnable.

+The deciding factor was cost, not performance.
+The client's hard requirement from the first conversation was a system with no monthly bill and no risk of a surprise charge as usage grew — that is why he had rejected SaaS in the first place.
+Cloudflare fit that constraint better for this workload, so the move was a business requirement driving an infrastructure decision rather than a technical preference.

-The move is not free: the build goes through an adapter rather than the framework's native target, configuration lives in Wrangler, and environment values become Worker bindings.
-It is the kind of change that is easy to underestimate and worth doing while the app is small.
+The change is not free either way: the build goes through an adapter rather than the framework's native target, configuration lives in Wrangler, and environment values become Worker bindings.
+It is the kind of migration that is easy to underestimate and much cheaper to do while the app is still small.

 Stock that moves from two directions